ngneat/spectator/README.md

 spectator.get(FooService, true)
 ```

-In the same way you can also override the component view providers by using the `componentViewProviders` and `componentViewMocks`.
+In the same way you can also override the component view providers by using the `componentViewProviders` and `componentViewProvidersMocks`.

 The same rules also apply to directives using the `directiveProviders` and `directiveMocks` parameters.